Daniaisnotsmort/creative-coding-week-7/README.md

 # creative-coding-week-7
-this is forcreative coding class
+this is for creative coding class we learnt how to use github